 Sean Ellis is living an admirable life.
 Since his release, family and friends and his legal team have rallied to help him re-adjust to civilian life.
-A kind official at his mother's church has provided him housing.
-Friends funded his attendance at a driver's education course (at age 41 he was a first-time driver) and provided him with a good used car.
-And he is working full time at a charitable agency.
+A kind official at his mother's church provided him housing for the first three years, while he got his bearings.
+Friends funded his attendance at a driver's education course (at age 41 he was a first-time driver) and provided him with a computer and a serviceable used car.
+He is working full time at a charitable agency in Boston.

 Sean Ellis Speaks at New England Innocence Project Event, October 2017

 Sean Ellis was the featured speaker at an October 26, 2017 event in Needham, MA -- "Failure of Justice," sponsored by the New England Innocence Project (NEIP) and Joined in Action, Needham.
 It was attended by more than 100 individuals, most from the Needham community.

 The Q&A format was organized and moderated by Stephanie Hartung, Esq., a NEIP board member and Teaching Professor at Northeastern University Law School.